pauldmccarthy/fslpy/fsleyes_doc/quick_start.rst

 .. sidebar:: Modifier keys

-             Throughout this page, and the rest of the *FSLeyes* documentation, we will use the following symbols to represent keyboard modifiers:
+             Throughout this page, and the rest of the *FSLeyes* documentation, we will use the following symbols to represent keyboard modifiers keys:

              - |shift_key|: Shift
              - |control_key|: Control